Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: DATA AND METHODOLOGY

-where $z_d$ is the redshift at the drag epoch and $c_s(z)$ is the sound speed in the baryon-photon fluid.
-The sound horizon $r_d$ is treated as a free parameter derived consistently within each cosmological model, ensuring self-consistent comparison of the BAO scale across different cosmological models \citep{Beutler2011} } We utilize the full covariance matrix from DESI DR2\footnote{\url{https://github.com/CobayaSampler/bao_data/tree/master/desi_bao_dr2}}, which includes correlations between different redshift bins and between $D_M(z)/r_d$ and $H(z)r_d$ measurements.
+where $\mathbf{D} = [D_M(z)/r_d, H(z) r_d]$, $D_M(z)$ is the comoving angular diameter distance, $H(z)$ is the Hubble parameter, and $r_d$ is the sound horizon \footnote{The sound horizon $r_d$ is computed self-consistently for each cosmological model by integrating the sound speed in the baryon-photon fluid over the modified expansion history $H(z)$: $ r_d = \int_{z_d}^\infty \frac{c_s(z)}{H(z)}dz, $ where $z_d$ is the redshift at the drag epoch and $c_s(z)$ is the sound speed in the baryon-photon fluid.} at the drag epoch.
+The sound horizon can be fixed to fiducial values \citep{Huang2025a} or treated as a free parameter \citep{LDX2020}.
+In this work, we adopt $r_{\mathrm{d}}=147.05\pm 0.30\,\ \rm{Mpc}$ \citep{Planck2020} and do not use external $H_0$ priors.\footnote{It should be noted that there is a strong degeneracy between the sound horizon $r_d$ and Hubble constant $H_0$ \citep{Liu2025c}. \cite{Liu2024} proposed a model-independent geometric method using low-redshift SNe Ia combined with BAO to calibrate the relative standard ruler. \cite{Yang2025} determined the Hubble constant and sound horizon from late-time Universe observations by fully model-independent cosmographic approaches using Taylor series or Padé polynomials.} We utilize the full covariance matrix from DESI DR2 \footnote{\url{https://github.com/CobayaSampler/bao_data/tree/master/desi_bao_dr2}}, which includes correlations between different redshift bins and between $D_M(z)/r_d$ and $H(z)r_d$ measurements.